the-catman/objectab/README.md

 ### What is this library?

-This is a library for converting some JavaScript objects into a Uint8Array and back.
+This is a library for serializing JavaScript objects into a Uint8Array and back.
 However, I didn't originally come up with the idea of doing this.

 ### Is it like JSON?